JonLatane/jonline/README.md

 #### Posts
 To keep things straightforward, all Posts in Jonline have global visibility.
 Twitter is easily the closest comparison.

+They may be enabled/disabled at the server level (which should hide the UI tab/web links in the future).

 #### Events
 Events may be public, private, or private with friend invitations.

+They may be enabled/disabled at the server level (which should hide the UI tab/web links in the future).

+##### Future features
+Hopeful future features include:

+* Media
+    * User-uploaded Photos, Music/Audio, and/or Video for Posts.
+Built on MinIO (aka the S3 protocol).
+    * When Media is enabled, supported within regular Posts.
+    * May be enabled/disabled at the server level.
+Unlike other Jonline features, though, Media does not have a tab.
+    * Media feature should have granular server-side controls for Photos, Music/Audio (with customizable name), Videos, and Reels tabs.
+* Payments
+    * Jonline should support user-to-user payments via Apple Pay, Venmo, etc.
+* Products
+    * Products should be flexible enough to be used for neighborhood buy/sell groups, or for independent artists or artist collectives to have a web store presence (with community/social features around it).
+    * Payments should be built upon Jonline Payments.
+* Transport
+    * For either products or humans.
+    * Fulfillment side of Jonline Products.
+    * Built atop OpenStreetMap, Google Maps, or possibly let the user/server choose implmementation.
+    * OSS, social-baed competitor to Uber/Lyft.

 ### Multi-server usage
 Suppose you have two accounts with friends, say, on `jonline.io` and `bobline.com`.
 To federate your accounts, you may simply pass an `refresh_token` from your `bobline.com` account that you use to talk to Bob (who I don't know) into `jonline.io`.
 The general idea is that users can choose to keep their primary account with the person they trust the most.
 Maybe it's not me 😭 But that's fine; I won't even know!